Franisz/zUtilities/README.md

   - Heal value is based on the `count` value of the item associated with the `text` that is equal to the original recovery string variables `NAME_BONUS_HP` and `NAME_BONUS_MANA`.
   - This feature can be disabled in `gothic.ini` with `RecoveryVisualization` option.

+- Allows to use alternative dialogue boxes when talking.

+  - This is disabled by default and can be enabled with `AlternativeDialogueBoxes` option.

 - Allows to display debug info data about focused vob or selected in the inventory item.

   - Use `zutilities debug` command to toggle on/off.